rizalmf/terraform-provider-idcloudhost/docs/index.md

-# Unofficial Terraform Provider for IDCloudHost
+# IDCloudHost Provider
 This is my personal idcloudhost terraform provider.
 It allows managing resources within compute and storage resources.

 ## Example Usage